microsoft/ComplianceUtility/Manuals/3.1.3/Manual-Mac.md

 ### [I] INFORMATION / -Information <a name="information"></a>

-This shows syntax, description and version information of the 'Unified Labeling Support Tool'.
+This shows syntax, description and version information.

 ### [M] MIT LICENSE / -License